-The district has plans to invest in an overhaul of the entire mechanical system.
-This major upgrade will include implementation of new equipment that improves energy efficiency, which will result in cost savings and reduce environmental impact.
+The District plans to invest in replacement of the entire mechanical system and equipment.
+This major upgrade to the building will include implementation of new equipment that improves energy efficiency, which will result in cost savings and reduce environmental impact.